The constant scalar curvature K\"ahler condition is very general: Main results

 \begin{proof}

-Defining $[v:w]$ to be \emph{stable at level} $l$ if $\left[e^{\otimes \deg V} \otimes v^{\otimes l}: w^{\otimes l+1}\right]$ is semistable, then for $[v:w]$ to be stable means that it is stable at level $l$ for some $l>0$, and for each such $l$ the locus of pairs which are stable at level $l$ is Zariski open by Corollary \ref{cor:zariski-pairs}.
-Thus the complement of the stable locus is the union of countably many Zariski closed subsets, hence is very general. \end{proof}
+Defining $[v:w]$ to be \emph{stable at level} $l$ if $\left[e^{\otimes \deg V} \otimes v^{\otimes l}: w^{\otimes l+1}\right]$ is semistable, then for $[v:w]$ to be stable means that it is stable at level $l$ for some $l>0$, and for each such $l$ the locus of pairs which are stable at level $l$ is constructible by Corollary \ref{cor:zariski-pairs}.
+Thus the locus of stable pairs is a countable union of constructible sets. \end{proof}

-\begin{remark} In \cite[Section 3.4]{DR}, a notion of polystability of a pair with nontrivial automorphism group $H^{\C}$ is introduced, which also involves a choice of maximal torus $T^{\C}\subset H^{\C}$.
-In this setting, the analogue of Corollary \ref{cor:zariski-pairs-stable} is the following: the locus of polystable pairs, with automorphism group $H^{\C}$ and with chosen maximal torus $T^{\C}$, lying in the projectivisation of the fixed locus $\pr\left(\left(V\oplus W\right)^{H^{\C}}\right)$ is very general; similarly the polystable locus at fixed level $l$ is Zariski open.